kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

     **Notes:** "With also a photocopy of the original German article: Die Auswanderung der Mülheimer nach Pennsylvanien.
 The original article was published in the December, 1938 issue of the Mülheim Historical Society's Zeitschrift"--Foreword

-## Note to self: I have checked the accuracy of the link below and all those that follow for Annette Kunselman Burgett

 -  [Westerwald to America : some 18th century German immigrants](https://worldcat.org/title/20526140?oclcNum=20526140)

    **Authors:** Burgert, Annette Kunselman and Jones, Henry Z Jr.